stevinz/awesome-game-engine-dev/README.md

 Specifically, this list is geared toward development of high-level, fully featured game engines (e.g. Godot / Unity).
 This would include things typically not found in low-level game engines, app / game frameworks, or graphics libraries (e.g. MonoGame / SDL).
 Most importantly of which would be a visual scene editor, but also capabilities such as scripting support, physics integration, asset management, special effects, etc.

-This list currently favors (but is not limited to) programming the core engine in the following languages: C, C++, C#, Haxe, or JavaScript.
+This list currently favors (but is not limited to) programming game engines in the following languages: C, C++, C#, Haxe, JavaScript.

 <br />